andreivisan/andreivisan.github.io/_posts/2015-10-11-coordinatorlayout-and-floatingactionbutton.md

 ```

 In the code above I implemented the ViewHolder pattern in order to minimize the calls to findViewById which is a very costly call.
 After instantiating each view in the ViewHolder we add the data from the data set on the onBingViewHolder method.
 Now if you run your app you should see a list of books and a FAB on top of it.
-In the next blog post we will ad some behavior to the FAB and to the AppBar on top.
+In the next blog post we will add some behavior to the FAB and to the AppBar on top.
 You can also follow the progress of this app on GitHub <a href="https://github.com/andreivisan/AndroidPayDemo"> here </a>.